RecursiveIntell/Agentic-AiDENS/README.md

 # Simple example
 agentic-browser run "Open example.com and tell me the title"

-# Search the web
+# Search the web (DuckDuckGo recommended - avoids CAPTCHAs)
-agentic-browser run "Search the web for Playwright and open the docs"
+agentic-browser run "Search DuckDuckGo for Playwright and summarize the results"

 # With specific model
 agentic-browser run "Check the weather" --model gpt-4o-mini